nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 #### Example 4.
 Invalid reference #####

-For example if the RESTful API fails when an invalid organisational reference is supplied, then the following error details would be returned:
+For example, if the RESTful API fails when an invalid organisational reference is supplied, then the following error details would be returned:

 ```json
 {